Jodu555/CineFinn/README.md

 - [ ] The Hono Mp4 file streaming used in the Server and should be in the SubSystem
 - [ ] The File Crawler used in the Server and SubSystem
-- [ ] tryCatch should be in Server, Client, SubSystem, Scraper and PreviewImageGenerator
+- [x] tryCatch should be in Server, Client, SubSystem, Scraper and PreviewImageGenerator
-- [ ] Time stuff (msToReadable, timeAgo) should be in Server, Client
+- [x] Time stuff (msToReadable, timeAgo) should be in Server, Client
-- [ ] Bytes stuff (formatBytes, bytesToUnit) should be in Server, Client and SubSystem
+- [x] Bytes stuff (formatBytes, bytesToUnit) should be in Server, Client and SubSystem
+- [x] The ThrottleStream used in the Server and should be in the SubSystem for bidirectional large file streaming

 This would suggest a seperate new package for the hono mp4 file streaming and the file crawler.
 And a more general package for the tryCatch, time stuff.